Void-Crew-Modding-Team/PilotHUD/PilotHUD/ReleaseFiles/README_Template.md

 Version [ModVersion]
 For Game Version [GameVersion]
 Developed by [Authors]
-Requires VoidManager [VoidManagerVersion]
+Requires: [Dependencies]

 ---------------------

 ### 💡 Function(s)

-- Displays the pilot HUD when the helm is powered
+- Displays the pilot HUD.
+- Disables HUD when in a gunner seat.
+- Disables Blinking "Wayfinder Offline".
-- Toggle using GUI or keybind
+- Toggle using GUI or keybind.

 ### 🎮 Client Usage

-- Install.
-- Toggle using GUI at F5 > Mod Settings > Pilot HUD
+- Configure using GUI at F5 > Mod Settings > Pilot HUD
 - Configure keybind at F5 > Mod Settings > Pilot HUD

 ### 👥 Multiplayer Functionality